vicentinileonardo/daytrip/README.md

 api paradigms: REST and GraphQL (probably we should try to use both for different tasks, due to our lab session)

 databases: MongoDB (on-premise)

-object storage (if needed): amazon S3 (cloud-based).
-For instance: Image service which use S3 as data layer.
-Images could be retrieved for the various point of interests (or only for the most important)

 docker compose for the entire infrastructure